jpmckinney/open_source_canada/README.md

 ---
 ```

-If the license modifies a choosealicense.com license, use the same `title` and `spdx-id` and write brief `notes` describing the modification.
-If the license is listed in the [SPDX License List](https://spdx.org/licenses/), use its SPDX title and identifier.
+* If the license modifies a choosealicense.com license, use the same `title` and `spdx-id` and write brief `notes` describing the modification.
+If the license is listed in the [SPDX License List](https://spdx.org/licenses/), use the license's full name and identifier from SPDX.
 Otherwise, choose a title and identifier.
-Include at least one URL of a repository using the license under `using`; as more governments adopt standard licenses, this data can be used to remove obsolete licenses from this project.
-After the YAML Front Matter, if the license is listed in the SPDX License List, use its SPDX license text.
-Otherwise, use the text you have, replacing copyright years with `year`, copyright holders with `[fullname]`, and project names with `[project]`.
+* List at least one URL to a repository using the license under `using`; as more governments adopt standard licenses, this data can be used to remove obsolete licenses from this project.
+* After the YAML Front Matter, if the license is listed in the SPDX License List, use its SPDX license text.
+Otherwise, use the text you have, replacing copyright years with `[year]`, copyright holders with `[fullname]`, and project names with `[project]`.

 Then, list the repositories with unrecognized licenses as a comma-separated list: